we-art-o-nauts/we-art-o-nauts/README.md

 Although there is some information on the Wikipedia article [Bildwirkerei](https://de.wikipedia.org/wiki/Bildwirkerei), we could find very little on the technical term [Wollwirkerei](https://de.wikipedia.org/w/index.php?title=Spezial:Suche&search=Wollwirkerei) used in the catalog.
 The question of how to make information about the methods and history of art objects fascinated our team.

+# Tech

 We created a spreadsheet using the [Timeline JS](https://timeline.knightlab.com/) template, and our code accesses the document published using Google Docs, so that the timeline could be visualized both in the original "2D form" and our 3D edition.

+We are using the Virtual/Augmented Reality toolkit from Mozilla called [A-Frame](https://aframe.io/docs/).

+Text-to-speech voiceovers are generated with [Responsive Voice](https://responsivevoice.org/).

 # Team